SentryMan/module-directive-bug/README.md

 ## How to reproduce:
 1. Clone this repo
 2. Run `mvn clean compile` to see the error
-3. If you comment out the line shown above everything compiles as expected (but then we can't use Module element)

 ## Workaround
 ###  Manually Parse `module-info.java`